 It’s true that HubSpot is still the most well-known marketing software out there, but with all that fame and—yes, even some notoriety—comes those high prices.
 In fact, HubSpot can cost so much that it may be out of reach to small businesses and startups alike.

 That’s why we marketers and salespeople are always on the hunt for HubSpot alternatives.
 In this article, we’ve found seven great HubSpot alternative tools and software that should fit the bill.
 They’re all similar to HubSpot in their own ways, but without that huge price tag that turns so many small businesses away.

 What Is It?

 First and foremost, we have our own HubSpot alternative, EngageBay.
 Our team started EngageBay as a means for startups and small businesses to afford a comprehensive, all-in-one marketing suite.
 We know firsthand how expensive HubSpot can be for these businesses and how limited their options otherwise are.
 They either have to pay for several tools and apps to fill in the gaps or go without certain features they need.
 Not with EngageBay.

 EngageBay has a slew of products in its suite.
 In the Sales Bay, you can find CRM, sales enablement tools, contact management software, and appointment scheduling software.
-In the Marketing Bay, there’s SMS marketing, web forms, landing pages, email sequences, email marketing, and marketing automation.
+In the Marketing Bay, there’s email marketing, marketing automation, SMS marketing, web forms, landing pages, email sequences and more.
+On the support end, there is a powerful helpdesk and live chat software.